meow6969/NecroManager/DEVELOPING.md

    * Avoid characters like spaces and symbols (other than `-` and `_`)
  * Try patching as little files as you can, as this will help your mod's compatibility with other mods.
+ * Only include scripts that are required for the mod, any scripts that are not different from the original game scripts should not be included.